-They have lower fees than your traditional managed fund
+5. They have lower fees than your traditional managed fund.

 I guess you want to know what I have done then?
 Well, insert disclaimer – I invested in ETFs because it was what I wanted for my investment portfolio.
 It may not be the best option for you and your financial situation.
 I choose champagne, but you might prefer red wine – perhaps think of it like that before making your decision.

 OK, OK, so I invested in VGS – Vanguard International Shares ETF and VAS – Vanguard Australian Shares ETF.
-It’s not new news that I chose Vanguard because it is owned by my main man Warren Buffet but there are other ETFs out there that may be more your groove.
+It’s not new news that I chose Vanguard because it is a favourite of my main man Warren Buffet, but there are other ETFs out there that may be more your groove.